-Scene at the port patrol Measures Against Illegal Foreign Residents Along with measures at the borders, reducing the number of foreign nationals currently residing in Japan illegally is important in restoring security.
-Immigration Services Agency strives to reduce the number of illegal residents by reinforcing investigations, implementing safe and secure deportation, preventing illegal employment, and publicizing the departure order system more widely.
-The Agency is also actively engaged in taking measures and developing a society free from illegal immigrants, analyzing information on foreign residents obtained through the Residency Management System, understanding the situation of disguised residents, and appropriately conducting procedures for revocation of status of residence.
-Efforts by Public Security Intelligence Agency Public Security Intelligence Agency collects and analyzes information related to economic security, an increasingly important concern for the Government of Japan.
+Scene of patrolling a seaport Measures Against Illegal Foreign Residents Along with measures at the border, reducing the number of illegal foreign nationals currently residing in Japan is important in restoring security.
+The Immigration Services Agency strives to reduce the number of illegal foreign residents by reinforcing investigations, implementing safe and secure deportation, preventing illegal employment, and publicizing the Departure Order System more widely.
+The Agency is also actively engaged in taking measures and developing a society free from illegal foreign residents, analyzing information on foreign residents obtained through the Residency Management System, understanding the situation of disguised residents, and appropriately conducting procedures for revocation of status of residence.
+Efforts by Public Security Intelligence Agency Public Security Intelligence Agency collects and analyzes information related to economic security.
 The Agency provides key government apparatuses and other relevant bodies with information on, for instance, advanced technology leaks through various channels and acquisitions by foreign capital of real estate located near critical facilities.
+It also aims to promote awareness among private companies and universities by preparing and publishing awareness-building movies and leaflets on preventing technology and data leaks.
 In addition, to strengthen counter-intelligence functions and prevent the proliferation of materials and technology related to weapons of mass destruction, the Agency also diligently pursues the gathering and analysis of relevant information.
-Furthermore, to counter increasingly serious threats to the cyberspace, the Agency gathers and analyzes information and provides intelligence to relevant organizations in a timely and appropriate manner, contributing to the government's measures against cyber attacks and cyber intelligence.
-Regarding international terrorism, as demonstrated by the serial terrorist bombing attacks in Sri Lanka in April 2019, which had Japanese nationals as victims, as wells as the frequent outbreak of terror attacks aimed at soft targets by those influenced by international terrorist groups, such as the assault using knives near London Bridge in the UK in November 2019.
+In addition, to counter increasingly serious threats to the cyberspace, the Agency gathers and analyzes information and provides intelligence to relevant organizations in a timely manner, contributing to the government's measures against cyber attacks and cyber intelligence.
+Regarding international terrorism, the threat of terrorism still continues to exist as demonstrated by the serial terrorist bombing attacks in Sri Lanka in April 2019, which involved Japanese nationals as victims, as well as the series of attacks in Europe committed by those influenced by international terrorist organizations.
+Furthermore, the situation in Afghanistan requires close attention as there is a concern that the country may become a breeding ground for terrorism after the Taliban, which has provided sanctuary for al-Qaida, took power.
 Meanwhile, extremist groups in Japan have carried out illegal activities and have cooperated with anti-globalization forces.
-In order to deal appropriately with these situations, the Agency is strengthening its gathering and analysis of information related to international terrorist groups and these domestic groups, as well as strengthening systems for providing pertinent information to Japanese citizens traveling or living abroad.
-In addition, the Agency promotes and strengthens measures to prevent terrorism and other illegal activities as a core member of the intelligence community of Japan by, among others, closely cooperating with the International Counter-Terrorism Intelligence Collection Unit of Japan (CTU-J) and other relevant organizations and also actively providing relevant intelligence to Counter-Terrorism and -Intelligence Information and Data Exchange Center of Japan (CTI-INDEX), which was established in August 2018 to strengthen the sharing and analysis of information related to alleged terrorist cases, looking ahead to the 2020 Tokyo Olympic and Paralympic Games and other relevant events.
-Furthermore, the Agency has verified the danger and anti-social nature of Aum Shinrikyo, as the organization still places absolute faith in Chizuo Matsumoto, the mastermind of the organization's indiscriminate mass murder and popularly known as Shoko Asahara, even now after his execution.
-The Agency continues to conduct surveillance on the organization with appropriate diligence and provide relevant local authorities upon request by their heads with the investigation results based on this surveillance in order to protect public security and also to remove and alleviate fear and anxiety of local residents.
+In order to deal appropriately with these situations, the Agency is strengthening collection and analysis of information related to international terrorist groups and these domestic groups, as well as strengthening systems for providing pertinent information to Japanese citizens traveling or living abroad.
+In addition, the Agency is promoting and enhancing its efforts as a core member of the intelligence community of Japan by for instance actively providing the International Counter-Terrorism Intelligence Collection Unit of Japan (CTU-J) and Counter-Terrorism and -Intelligence Information and Data Exchange Center of Japan (CTI-INDEX), among others, with relevant intelligence.
+The Agency has verified the danger and anti-social nature of Aum Shinrikyo, as there are still believers who place absolute faith in Chizuo Matsumoto, the mastermind of the group's indiscriminate mass murder and popularly known as Shoko Asahara, even now after his execution.
+The Agency continues to conduct surveillance on the group with appropriate diligence and provide relevant local authorities upon request by their heads with the investigation results based on this surveillance in order to protect public security and also to remove and alleviate fear and anxiety of local residents.